zerosquaredio/arty/35t/tutorial1_vivado_2019.1.md

 [Getting up and running with Arm Design Start](https://www.element14.com/community/blogs/Exploring_the_Programmable_World/2018/11/19/getting-up-and-running-with-arm-design-start)<br>
  [Getting up and running with Arm Design Start, Generating the SW](https://www.element14.com/community/blogs/Exploring_the_Programmable_World/2018/12/19/getting-up-and-running-with-arm-design-start-generating-the-sw)<br>

+### Goals:
+1. Test out the connection to the Arty board, use the Xilinx tools to program it with a provided bitstream file.
+2. Set up the Arm Cortex-M3 example design, use the Xilinx tools to compile it into a new bitstream file.
+3. Test out the Arm Keil toolflow, verify that we can compile the firmware provided with the Cortex-M3.
+4. Test that we can merge our compiled firmware into our new bitstream and load successfully onto the Arty.

 ### Prerequisite:
 Register with http://www.xilinx.com, download and install Xilinx Vivado 2019.1

-(This is the last major version before they began changing Vivado SDK to Vitis)
+(2019.1 is the last major version before Xilinx began changing Vivado SDK to Vitis, and the UI matches the 2018 version used in the M3 tutorials and documentation)

 ### Getting Prepared: